ugo-emekauwa/hx-api-token-manager/README.md

   - **What the Function Returns**

-    The boolean value "True" is returned for a successful validation.
-The boolean value "False" is returned if the validation fails.
+    The boolean value True is returned for a successful validation.
+The boolean value False is returned if the validation fails.

 - ### Revoke Tokens